RiftValleySoftware/basalt/README.md

 INTRODUCTION
 ============
-BASALT is the REST API and extension framework of the Rift Valley Platform.
+BASALT is the [REST API](https://restfulapi.net) and extension framework of the Rift Valley Platform.

 EXTENSIONS
 ==========
 BASALT allows the creation of "REST Plugins."
 These are fairly simple PHP executables that are placed in known directories.

-BASALT correlates these to the plugin parameters in the REST URIs.
+BASALT matches these to the plugin parameters in the REST URIs, and routes REST HTTP calls to the designated plugins, returning the result of the plugin processing.

+REST Plugins are simple subclasses of the `A_CO_Basalt_Plugin` class, and are used in a very basic stateless fashion; inheriting utility functions from the abstract base class.

+BASALT REST Plugins only have two exposed methods:

+- `A_CO_Basalt_Plugin::plugin_name`

+    This is an extremely basic method that simply returns the name of the plugin for use by the main BASALT system.

+- `A_CO_Basalt_Plugin::process_command`

+    This is the method that actually processes the REST command.
+The (possibly logged-in) \ref `ANDISOL` object is passed in, along with the HTTP method, response type, and any further commands and/or query parameters.

+    The method will respond with a string to be returned, reflecting the result of the requested command.

+BASALT will include a few "built in" plugins, but the implementor of the server can write and install more plugins, giving a very powerful facility for managing REST interactions.

 REST API
 ========